Holwell Securities Ltd v Hughes: Judgment

 The Court also suggested obiter dictum that the rule ought not to apply in cases where its application would produce manifest inconvenience and absurdity.
 More broadly, the Court states that the rule does not apply if when looking at all the circumstances, it is apparent that the parties could not have intended a binding agreement until notice of acceptance was communicated to the offeror.

 Russell LJ added that although the parties had had a telephone conversation, this did not constitute the requisite notice of acceptance as laid out in the offer.

 Lawton LJ gave a concurring judgment.

 Significance

-This case sets a precedent for overriding the postal rule.
+This case set a precedent for overriding the postal rule.